moodlehu/moodle-mod_etherpadlite/README.md

 On the github page you'll find all information you need, to install the server: https://github.com/ether/etherpad-lite

-We recommend to use the etherpad-lite version 1.3.0
+We recommend to use the etherpad-lite version 1.8.0 or higher

 It's also recommended to use the latest stable release of nodejs (http://nodejs.org/)